Photo by Josh Sorenson on Pexels

 About Me

-I am and always will be always deeply curious about the commercial and societal impact of novel and/or pervasive technologies.
+I am deeply curious about the commercial and social impact of novel technologies.
 I also believe that we work best when we collaborate.
-Throughout my career, I've had the opportunity to lead numerous technical and logistical teams with notable success.
+Coming out on top of the latest wave of disruption is going to take all of us.

 Get in touch with me at moharchat@gmail.com

-Keep scrolling to see my latest work.
-Find more on on my resume below.
-Follow me on social media for updates!
+Keep scrolling to see some of work.
+Follow me on X for updates.

 Fentanyl Is Killing More People During the Pandemic.
 In Santa Clara County, Victims Are Getting Younger